mike14747/rmlbb2/docs/forum.md

 ### Authorization

--   Authenticated (Logged-in) users can create, read, update, delete a Topic and Comment.
-They can only update and delete their own.
--   Users in Moderator group can read, update, and delete Topics and Comments.
+-
 -   Authenticated (Logged-in) users can read all Topics and Comments.
+-   Authenticated (Logged-in) users can create a new Topic and leave a Comment in any Topic.
+-   Authenticated (Logged-in) users can only update or delete their own Topics or Comments.

 ---

 ### Application UI

-List Topics
+-   List Topics
-View Topics with Comments
+-   View Topics with Comments

-Add and delete records (Topic, Comment)
+-   Add and delete records (Topic, Comment)

+---

+### Wish list items

+-   Add support for drafts (saving your work before you post your message)
+-   Add a way to preview your post before submitting it.
+I'm not sure this would be necessary depending upon the WYSIWYG I settle on.
+-   Support for a Moderator group that can read, update, and delete all Topics and Comments in a certain form... even those of others.

+---